vgribov/cv/generic.md

 BobCat3, implementing access lists, VLAN interfaces, and L3 routing.
 I've developed "from scratch" a DHCPv6 server for Panasonic and ported the FPA library on Aldrin packet processor.

+## Scripting languages for testing and automation ##

+I started to use PHP as a hobby and as part-time making web sites while studying at university.
+Then I switched to Perl as a wonderful tool to automate my everyday development tasks in SKBIS.
+Now I use bash scripts, Makefiles, and Python for automation, complex feature testing and code generation.

 ## Experience with various collaboration software ##